 Can I apply for all of my project’s costs?

-You can apply to us for up to 100% of your project’s costs if they total £50,000 or less.
-If your total project costs are more than £50,000 then, depending on the amount you are asking for and the type of project you wish to deliver, we may not be able to fund the full amount and may ask you to seek additional sources of funding to contribute towards the costs.
+Yes!
+You can apply to us for up to 100% of your project’s costs.
+If you are applying to the Large Grants programme then, depending on the amount you are asking for and the type of project you wish to deliver, we may encourage you to seek additional sources of funding to contribute towards the costs.
 These may include another grant, volunteer time and in-kind services e.g. grass cutting for a park project.
-Please contact us for a discussion.

 Is there any other funding available to support my project?